trevorflahardy/Slice-Guard/slice-guard/frontend/README.md

 Reference these names in classes like `text-main` or `bg-surface`.

-Add or remove the `dark` class on the `html` element to toggle dark mode. `HomeView.vue` includes a sample toggle button.
+Add or remove the `dark` class on the `html` element to toggle dark mode.
+The project includes a sample toggle button in earlier demos.